SATURDAY

 5pm, Exhibit Hall

-Are you curious about the lovely costumes worn by representatives of the Scandinavian countries?
+Are you curious about the lovely folk wear worn by representatives of the Scandinavian countries?
 Come and see and hear them explained in a fashion show with live models.
 Are you wearing an authentic Nordic sweater?
 Come and join in.

 VIKING DINNER